-While the general public has demonstrated a growing appetite for equality, some social domains, such as corporate and political entities, are still lagging behind.
-36% of all LGBTQ+ people reported workplace discrimination in the US, and 46% reported being closeted at work (BBC).
-However, that’s not to say that positive change is not in motion.
-Most LGBTQ+ people navigate a delicate path around disclosure.
-More companies are taking a newly invigorated approach to their diversity and inclusion efforts to promote impactful, lasting change.
+While the general public has demonstrated a growing appetite for equality, some social domains--such as corporate and political entities--still lag behind: 36% of all LGBTQ+ people reported workplace discrimination in the US, and 46% reported being closeted at work.
+However, positive change is afoot.
+Most LGBTQ+ people navigate a delicate path around disclosure, and more companies are taking a newly invigorated approach to their diversity and inclusion efforts to promote impactful, lasting change.

-"I started as a young woman who identified as a lesbian; I could not be publically out," Bailey said, "At this time, people were being unapologetically fired if they came out or were outed."
-There was a lingering fear of being exposed, and while many people found refuge and were able to be their authentic selves in LGBTQ+-friendly spaces, they lived with the reality of potentially losing their jobs, or worse.
+"I started as a young woman who identified as a lesbian; I could not be publicly out," Bailey recalls.
+"At that time, people were being unapologetically fired if they came out or were outed."
+There was a lingering fear of being exposed; while many found refuge in LGBTQ+-friendly spaces, they lived with the reality of potentially losing their jobs, or worse.

-In 1995, during the early days of Kurt Landon's career in St. Louis, he chose not to come out to his colleagues as he "didn't feel like it was safe or an inclusive environment."
-Even after he relocated to Atlanta, a more progressive environment at the time, and came out to his colleagues, "leaders would say, 'Kurt, I don't see you as gay; I see you as any other consultant,’ which came across as negative.
-They didn't appreciate the differences that I brought to the table.
-They were looking past it - they couldn’t see me as both a consultant and as a gay man, and as result, minimzed my identity.
+In 1995, during the early days of Kurt Landon's career in St. Louis, he chose not to come out to his colleagues, as he "didn't feel like it was safe or an inclusive environment."
+Even after he relocated to Atlanta--a more progressive environment at the time--and came out to his colleagues, "leaders would say, 'Kurt, I don't see you as gay; I see you as any other consultant,’ which came across as negative," he remembers.
+"They didn't appreciate the differences that I brought to the table.
+They couldn’t see me as both a consultant and as a gay man, and as result, minimized my identity.
 They didn’t and couldn’t see me as a whole person.”

-"As time went on, the advent of how we handled individual differences, i.e., looking past and not addressing uniqueness, changed," Landon said.
+"As time went on, the advent of how we handled individual differences--i.e., looking past them and not addressing uniqueness--changed," Landon said.
 "By 2002, thought leadership shifted.
 Because you are gay, there's something that shaped you that brings differences to your approach and perspectives that is valuable.
 My own unique experiences, for example, contribute to my leadership, and I’m proud of that.
 As a marginalized or oppressed person, you must work harder to establish credibility, and as an outsider, you gain a keen perspective around belonging and inclusion.”

 There are several ways for candidates to assess the inclusivity of a company's work environment.
-It’s on the candidate to do their own due diligence by researching the organization’s DEIB policies and identifying its ERG groups, but that’s not always quite enough to gather a holistic impression of the company culture.
+It’s on the candidate to do their own due diligence by researching the organization’s DEIB policies and identifying its ERG groups--but that’s not always enough to gather a holistic impression of the company culture.
 One of the most effective tools, as Landon cites, is Human Rights Campaign’s (HRC) Corporate Equality Index (CEI).

 Landon and Bailey both dedicated parts of their careers to making the workplace a more welcoming and hospitable environment for LGBTQ+ individuals through their work as members of the HRC Business Advisory Council, representing industry sectors to influence company policy in line with LGBTQ+ inclusive legislation.
 HRC “opened the door to evaluate corporate equality for workplace benefits and policies,” Bailey said.
 “The introduction of the CEI score provides a monitoring and grading system for gender identity and sexual orientation protections.”
 Legal protections and fair benefits for workers and their partners set the foundation for LGBTQ+ inclusion.
 “Same-sex marriage benefits and gender inclusive healthcare are more recent important additions to the experience of basic fairness,” Bailey added.
 “Before we get to inclusion, we must promote basic fairness.”

-While there has been incredible progress in regards to policy, practice and protections for LGBTQ+ employees, today just 71% of Fortune 500 companies offer transgender-inclusive benefits (LGBTQ+ Workers).
+While there has been incredible progress in regard to policy, practice and protections for LGBTQ+ employees, today just 71% of Fortune 500 companies offer transgender-inclusive benefits (LGBTQ+ Workers).
 As it relates to the dynamics of power and privilege, Bailey believes that “we are still in a troubling position regarding identities, privileges, and career power.
 If you are college-educated, white, cis or gay, you are still probably better off than high school educated trans, black, minority individuals.”
 National policy is a primary catalyst for workplace diversity, and there’s much more that can be done.